Did you know that most website visitors prefer information to be in their native tongue?

 4. Attract the “right” local talent

 It is important to set up your website properly to attract the right talent for your business.
-An outdated or Global website might be insufficient for the potential local talent to review the current state of business and consequently might not do justice to your brand on the local scale.
+An outdated or Global website might be insufficient for the potential local talent to review the current state of business.
+Consequently, it might not do justice to your brand on the local scale.
 For instance, you may alienate the Internet savvy Generation Y, which tends to seek answers to questions via the digital space.

 According to Workology, a recent study has stated that a whopping 90 percent of job candidates use mobile devices to look for work.
 This means that you could potentially lose out on the best talents if you are not taking your recruiting advertisements online, especially in Southeast Asia, whera according to the Philippine Daily Inquirer, there is a weakening talent pool despite the volume.
 Ensure that the best talent pool applies to your company by setting up a local website for recruitment purposes.